-Sustained tropical storm force winds are most likely begin Monday afternoon in the eastern Panhandle, then spreading into the rest of the Panhandle Monday night into Tuesday.
-The threat is confined mainly to the coastal areas.
+Sustained tropical storm force winds around 40 mph with gusts to 55 mph are possible along the immediate coast of the Panhandle where the Tropical Storm Warnings are in effect.
+Winds are most likely to begin Monday afternoon in the eastern Panhandle, then spreading into the rest of the Panhandle Monday night into Tuesday.

-These risks may increase in the western Panhandle depending on the track and intensity of Sally.
+These risks may increase or decrease in the western Panhandle depending on the track and intensity of Sally.